desserdmi/olfactory_bulb/README.md

 ## Current state:

- - development of 3D  model of the olfactory bulbs and fe
+ - 3D - model  development of the olfactory bulbs and feature extraction
  - development of feature selection algorithm